086290-xyz/tchb/docs/zh_CN/contortion_barre.md

 As you can see the contortion barre can be used with good success for training frontbends.
-In this position you will improve both your strenght and flexibility and your goal is to get your head and shoulders between the legs and stay there.
+In this position you will improve both your strength and flexibility and your goal is to get your head and shoulders between the legs and stay there.
 Then the assistant should take your hands and pull them downwards towards the floor and keep you in the position for at least 2 minutes, but preferably longer.
 Do at least 15